TomWuzedong/Fall-Data-Challenge-2020/README.md

 college credit obtained), the dataset might be of particular interest for high school and college students interested in exploring voter turnout in young people ahead of this historic 2020 election.

+### Results:
+Check out the PowerPoint for more in-depth analysis and static data visualization.